Yonneh0/ACE/YonnehMod_README.md

 - 25 additional levels added, with a fairly steep curve.
 - xp per level, starting at level 276 is: 198058069818, 218655824925, 301355811677, 633396258490, 1966538652443, 3319678182306, 4693114805116, 7460589600079, 14420788709410, 35405789024045, 56705564343399, 78324836292543, 121887669270068, 231448194208545, 561773176898053, 897053034327904, 1237362089619200, 1923084836031170, 3647677543257260, 8847324555543940, 14124966273014900, 19481772616248000, 30275737397862500, 57422558823623200, 139270225422292000
 - Every additional level comes with a skillpoint, for 25 additional skillpoints.

-### (Additional/Mod-specific) Public Chat Commands:
-- `/hotel` Teleports you to Hotel Swank!: Primary quest giver/portal hub for Custom Content.
-- `/tn` Teleports you to the Town Network
-- `/sub` Teleports you to the Abandoned Mine (Subway)
-- `/fh` Teleports you to the Facility Hub: Requires level 10+
-- All teleport commands animation time reduced to 4 seconds
-- All movement checks have been removed from teleport commands.

 # Attribute redistribution and respeccing
 - There is no pickup timer on the attribute redistribution gems, or the forgetfullness/enlightenment gems - at Hotel Swank! (`/hotel`)